uecode/daemon-bundle/README.md

     }

 ### config.yml ###

 By Default, system daemons have a sensible configuration.
-If you need to change any configuration setting , you could do it by adding this configuration to your project config.
+If you need to change any configuration setting, you could do it by adding this configuration to your project config.
 Only the values that need to be changed should be added, the bundle extension will merge your daemon configs into its defaults.
 YOU MUST HAVE AT LEAST THIS PIECE TO WORK

     app/config.yml